AkaMICKY/Age-Calculator/README.md

 5. Seconds
 --Option: 1

-You are 14.57 Years Old
+You are 14 Years Old Or 14.27 To be Exact
 Hence, You are a Teenager ;)

 ---